pkalivas/radiate/docs/source/genome/codec.md

     - Boolean configurations
     - Subset selection problems (e.g., Knapsack problem)

-    There is no `scalar` varient of the `BitCodec` because...that doesn't seem useful at all.
+    There is no `scalar` variant of the `BitCodec` because...that doesn't seem useful at all.

     === ":fontawesome-brands-python: Python"